 Step 2: Read and Practice What You’ve Learned

-Reading and practising what you’ve learned as regards photography is very important.
+Reading and practicing what you’ve learned as regards photography is very important.

 There are many videos on YouTube on how to take killer shots, also there are articles on Google asides the blog I suggested earlier that can teach you photography but from what I’ve noticed so far, the problem is not really reading or watching videos.

-The problem is practising what you have read or watched.
+The problem is practicing what you have read or watched.
 That is why I really need to stress the 2 words “read and practice”.

 One of the ways you can make this stage easy for you is to practice what you’ve learned from these materials with your family and friends.
 Because really most of them are not going to complain, so you can snap them till you’re exhausted.

 But really after the shoot, you’ll need to get their comment on the shoots you’ve done so far and how good it is because sometimes their advance – if they’re being honest can be one of the best advice so far.

 Sometimes, it looks like it impossible to break this jinx because these professional photographers have been snapping for years but this doesn’t mean some of their work cannot be imitated.